cammartin/Basic-R-Demo/chapter1.md

 test_function("library",
               not_called_msg = "You didn't call `library()`!",
               incorrect_msg = "You didn't call `library(object = ...)` with the correct argument, `object`.")
-# I would like to add the same sct function to determine whether the student loaded the ggplot2 library
-# Using the same fucntion as the str below it did not work

 # Test the object, diamonds
 # Notice that we didn't define any feedback here, this will cause automatically